zevbaker/Byte-me/For-Loop/Readme.md

 ****

 10. Write a program in C to display the pattern like right angle triangle with a number.
-Go to the editor

 The pattern like :